 Tate's Hell State Forest is located in Franklin County, between the Apalachicola and Ochlockonee rivers.
 The forest extends into the southeast corner of Liberty County, south of the Apalachicola National Forest and 1.5 miles northwest of the town of Carrabelle.
 Access Tate's Hell State Forest from U.S. Highway 98, County Road 67 or State Highway 65.

-Many species of wildlife make their home on the forest.
-Those with confirmed sightings on Tate's Hell State Forest that are currently listed as threatened, endangered or species of special concern are: bald eagle, Florida black bear, gopher tortoise and red-cockaded woodpecker.
-Rare plant species living on the forest include: thick-leaved water-willow (Justicia crassifolia), white birds-in-a-nest (Macbridea alba), Florida bear grass (Nolina atopocarpa), Chapman's butterwort (Pinguicula planifolia), and small-flowered meadow beauty (Rhexia parviflora).
+Many species of wildlife make their home on the forest, including such rare species as the bald eagle, Florida black bear, gopher tortoise and red-cockaded woodpecker.
+Rare plant species include thick-leaved water-willow (Justicia crassifolia), white birds-in-a-nest (Macbridea alba), Florida bear grass (Nolina atopocarpa), Chapman's butterwort (Pinguicula planifolia), and small-flowered meadow beauty (Rhexia parviflora).

-The predominant hydrologic feature within the state forest is Tate's Hell Swamp, which drains toward the Apalachicola River and Bay.
-The River and Bay are designated as Outstanding Florida Waters (OFWS), and are the highest priority water bodies under the Northwest Florida Water Management District's SWIM Program.
-The Apalachicola River is designated for recreation and propagation and maintenance of a healthy, well balanced population of fish and wildlife.
+The predominant hydrologic feature within the forest is Tate's Hell Swamp, which drains toward the Apalachicola River and Bay.
+The river and bay are designated as Outstanding Florida Waters, and are the highest priority water bodies under the Northwest Florida Water Management District's SWIM Program.
+The Apalachicola River is designated for recreation and propagation and maintenance of a healthy, well-balanced population of fish and wildlife.